Terrorism in Lebanon

 Terrorism in Lebanon refers to the acts of terrorism that have occurred in Lebanon through various phases of its history.
-According to the U.S. Country Reports on Terrorism in 2016 and 2017, Lebanon is considered a safe haven for certain terrorist groups.
+According to the U.S. Country Reports on Terrorism in 2016 and 2017, Lebanon is considered a terrorist safe haven.
 Terrorist organizations operating in Lebanon include Hezbollah, Palestinian militias, and other radical Sunni Muslim organizations.
 The government was reported to not be in control of "all regions" of the country which includes many refugee camps and its borders with Israel and Syria.

 Some of the deadliest terror attacks involved Anti Western motives, which peaked during the Lebanese Civil War, where militias would target diplomatic missions, namely from the United States and France.
 Hezbollah also conducted and plotted many attacks and hijackings globally under many aliases in which they targeted Jews, Americans, Europeans and the Gulf states.

 Lebanon has become a battleground in the broader regional proxy wars between Iran and its adversaries, including Israel and the United States.
 Hezbollah's actions in Syria and its support for Hamas in Gaza are part of Iran's strategy to expand its influence and counterbalance Israeli and Western interests.
 The instability in Syria has had a significant destabilizing impact on Lebanon's security situation.
 Islamist groups have sought to exploit and deepen sectarian divisions in Lebanon, particularly between Sunnis and Shias.
 Hezbollah's involvement in the Syrian civil war on the side of the Assad regime has angered some Sunni groups prompting numerous attacks against Iranian and Hezbollah targets.